nayehi/RepData_PeerAssessment1/PA1_template.md

 This project requires performing specific computations and analyses, including the plotting of graphs.

-Within this document, <span style="color:green">green text</span> indicates text extracted from the project instructions. <span style="color:purple">Purple text</span> indicates calculated values displayed within the main text.

-##Introduction
+## Introduction

 The below Introduction was extracted from the [Project Page](https://www.coursera.org/learn/reproducible-research/peer/gYyPt/course-project-1).

-<span style="color:green">It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a Fitbit, Nike Fuelband, or Jawbone Up.
+*It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a Fitbit, Nike Fuelband, or Jawbone Up.
 These type of devices are part of the “quantified self” movement – a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
-But these data remain under-utilized both because the raw data are hard to obtain and there is a lack of statistical methods and software for processing and interpreting the data.
+But these data remain under-utilized both because the raw data are hard to obtain and there is a lack of statistical methods and software for processing and interpreting the data.*

-<span style="color:green">This assignment makes use of data from a personal activity monitoring device.
+*This assignment makes use of data from a personal activity monitoring device.
 This device collects data at 5 minute intervals through out the day.
-The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.
+The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.*

-<span style="color:green">The variables included in this dataset are:
+*The variables included in this dataset are:*

-<span style="color:green">-steps: Number of steps taking in a 5-minute interval (missing values are coded as \color{red}{\verb|NA|}NA)
+*-steps: Number of steps taking in a 5-minute interval (missing values are coded as \color{red}{\verb|NA|}NA)*

-<span style="color:green">-date: The date on which the measurement was taken in YYYY-MM-DD format
+*-date: The date on which the measurement was taken in YYYY-MM-DD format*

-<span style="color:green">-interval: Identifier for the 5-minute interval in which measurement was taken
+*-interval: Identifier for the 5-minute interval in which measurement was taken*

-<span style="color:green">The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17,568 observations in this dataset.</span>
+*The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17,568 observations in this dataset.*

-##Ensuring Transparency
+## Ensuring Transparency

 To ensure others are able to read the code, 'echo' will now be set to 'True' in the file's Global Options.